-The graduate units listed above participate in the Collaborative Program in Ancient and Medieval Philosophy.
+The degree programs listed below participate in the Collaborative Specialization in Ancient and Medieval Philosophy.
 The three units contribute courses and provide facilities and supervision of doctoral research.
 The program operates only at the doctoral level.
 The program is administered by a program committee, which is drawn from all three units and is chaired by the Director, who is a member of the committee.